 The main differences between three versions of “Little Red Riding Hood” are their moral lessons.
-The first version, by Charles Perrault, was moral lesson that young women should watch out for themselves, “stay on guard against all kinds of men,” and keep themselves safe from men who might harm them, take advantage, and even rape and kill them.
+The first version, by Charles Perrault, was the moral lesson that young women should watch out for themselves, “stay on guard against all kinds of men,” and keep themselves safe from men who might harm them, take advantage, and even rape and kill them.

 The third version, by Walter De La Mare, was a moral lesson about vanity.
-In this version little red riding hood was very vain and always wanted what was best for herself before anyone else.
+In this version, little red riding hood was very vain and always wanted what was best for herself before anyone else.
 She liked to stare at herself in the mirror and comb her hair and wear the finest clothes.
 This distracted her from what was really happening right in front of her with the bad wolf, which ended up getting her in trouble and she was eaten by the wolf.

 Some of their similarities were the series of events, the characters were similar, and the part towards the end where little red ride hood keeps saying the phrases such as, “What big eyes you have, what big nails you have, and what big teeth you have.”
-And the answer the wolf has each time is similar in every story.
-The climax is similar in each version.
+And the answer the wolf has each time is similar to every story.
+The climax is similar to each version.
 The grandmother and granddaughter are eaten and then saved, and somehow usually outsmart the wolf at some point in the story.

 The version I prefer of the three is the first one because it was the shortest, with the least additives and was the closest to the version I remember hearing as a kid.
-I liked reading the other versions however, and the thing I didn’t like about the first version, however the perverted twist I felt like the story was about to take.
+I liked reading the other versions, however, and the thing I didn’t like about the first version, however, the perverted twist I felt like the story was about to take.
 I think each of the versions had a detail piece of the original story I remember as a kid.

 I guess this tale is relevant to today if the moral lesson is for women to guard and protect themselves from harmful men.
 This is a huge issue in our society, sexual harassment, abuse, rape, and child molestation.